MSN in Health Informatics

 With online programs, students can study any time and any place, as long as they have a computer and an internet connection.
 Learning content is easily accessed, at any time of day or night, and students can reach out to peers and faculty electronically.
 Moreover, students can learn at their own pace and by their learning style, which increases retention.

 Online Master's in Healthcare Informatics degree programs also allow for self-paced learning.
 Many online programs present a sample curriculum, which students can adjust based on their needs.
 For example, a sample curriculum for a part-time student can include four classes per semester, but students can take only one if they need to.
+In many cases, the MSN students can complete their program in as little as 12 months.
 Similarly, a nurse can load up on courses to get through the program faster and out into the workforce with their new degree.

 Students should review the school's website closely to find out of there are any restrictions, however.
 Some schools have a time limit as to when a program needs to be completed (i.e., within six years) and how many courses can be taken per semester.

-Online program curriculum can be adjusted based on a student's need.
+The online program curriculum can be adjusted based on a student's needs.
 Most programs offer full or part-time study.
 The program usually starts with a series of "core" courses.
 These are classes that every master's student in the field of healthcare informatics needs to learn.
 Then, depending on the school, students can choose a specialty track.
 Examples of such may include clinical or health administration informatics or health technology.

 The United States Department of Education endorses agencies that accredit nursing programs across the nation.
 By having the school accredited by nationally-recognized organizations (such as the CCNE or ACEN), students can be assured that courses can be transferred to other schools, are eligible for federal financial aid, and will fulfill licensing requirements in most states.

-The required Master's in Healthcare Informatics classes and courses may differ slightly between programs.
+The required MSN in Healthcare Informatics classes and courses may differ slightly between programs.
 Core courses may include:

 - Overview of health care in the U.S.